ithacaxyz/odyssey-examples/chapter1/eof/README.md

 - Legacy call instructions: `CREATE`, `CALL`, `DELEGATECALL`, `CREATE2`, `STATICCALL`
 - Legacy opcodes: `SELFDESTRUCT`, `CALLCODE`

 Your contracts are likely to get affected by `EXTCODESIZE` ban, because it made checks like `address(...).code.length > 0` impossible.
 Another common pattern is calls/staticcalls in low-level assembly.
-Those would need to either be cahnged to high-level calls or changed to `ext*` instructions. i.e
+Those would need to either be changed to high-level calls or changed to `ext*` instructions. i.e
 ```solidity
 assembly {
     call(gas(), to, value, offset, size, retOffset, retSize)